Call for participation

 This is a one-day interactive course on model-based observer design.
 The aim is to determine which states and parameters of an observer model can be estimated with reasonable accuracy from available measurements.
 This can be established using observability theory.
 Once observability is established, development of Kalman filters will be discussed to estimate the unknown states and parameters.
 The grinding mill from the mineral processing industry will be used as the main illustrative example.
 At the end of the event, attendees will be equipped to assess the observability of the states and parameters of a process model, and apply an Extended Kalman Filter to estimate the unknowns.

-The course will be presented by Dr Derik le Roux, a lecturer at the University of Pretoria.
+The course is presented on request by Dr Derik le Roux, a lecturer at the University of Pretoria.